 The models of the advocate and the trustee each speak to important features of the relationship between government and citizens in the regulatory setting.
 Different regulatory regimes may possess different features that impose different obligations on lawyers who advise on them.

 I analyze the provision of tax advice as an example of a particular regulatory regime that acknowledges the claims of both the advocate and the trustee.
 Tax advice is an especially notable advisory practice setting because tax advice is a practice setting in which there are powerful strains of argument for an advisor to assume the roles of both advocate and trustee.

 This reflects the potentially conflicting roles of the taxpayer as a private and a public citizen.
 The private citizen jealously protects her property and is suspicious of government’s claims on it.
 The public citizen appreciates that the state cannot function to protect property or liberty unless all taxpayers contribute their fair share of revenues.
 A tax advisor who assumes an adversarial posture toward the state advances a citizen’s private interest but may do so at the expense of her public identity.
 An advisor who embraces the model of the trustee may provide assurance that the needs of the public citizen will be met, but may risk providing insufficient protection for the private citizen against state power by resolving all close questions in favor of the government.
 As the article discusses, this ambivalence about taxation is reflected in the regulation of taxpayer and advisor conduct.

 16 Legal Ethics 322-349 (2014)

 Scholarly Commons Citation

 Regan, Milton C., "Tax Advisors and Conflicted Citizens" (2014).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1335.
+1335.